danvick/flutter_boilerplate/README.md

 6. We'll then generate native splash screens for both of our platforms to be shown before our app loads, and for this we'll use [flutter_native_splash](https://pub.dev/packages/flutter_native_splash).
     * Copy the image you want to be shown at the center of your splash screen to `assets/splash/splash.png`
-    * To change the background color of your splash screen go to your `pubspec.yaml` under `flutter_native_splash -> color` and put your prefered color code.
+    * To change the background color of your splash screen go to your `pubspec.yaml` under `flutter_native_splash -> color` and put your preferred color code.
 Default is white.
     * Finally run `flutter pub pub run flutter_native_splash:create` to generate your resources and update your manifest files.

 7. Before releasing your app, make sure to sign it by:
     * [Generating a keystore file](https://flutter.dev/docs/deployment/android#create-a-keystore) if you don't already have one.
 If you do, go to the next step.
-    * Go to `android/key.properties` and include your kestore path, alias and password.
+    * Go to `android/key.properties` and include your keystore path, alias and password.

 8. Now go start working on your app.